-This Corporate Governance Statement is current at 30 June 2016, which is the Company's balance date for the purposes of preparing its 2016 annual results.
-It was reviewed and approved by the Board on 25 August 2016 and remained accurate at that date of approval.
+Save in respect of the comments regarding the appointment of Ms Sarah Adam-Gedge as a Director of the Company (which was announced on 25 August 2017 and will continue on a casual basis until her confirmation by shareholders at the 2017 Annual General Meeting), this Corporate Governance Statement is current at 30 June 2017, which is the Company's balance date for the purposes of preparing its 2017 annual results.
+It was reviewed and approved by the Board on 25 August 2017 and remained accurate at that date of approval.